On the Subject of LEGO Removal

 A structure of randomly stacked and assorted LEGO bricks is placed onto a multi-colored 16×16 baseplate.
 The structure is made up of 42-70 bricks, and is 7-10 layers tall.
 The baseplate also has three screens and a button.

-Each brick will be one of 12 sizes from the list below, and one of 28 colors from the palette in Appendix COLOR on page 3.
-Each 1x1 brick is provided with its side view.
-The list is in reading order, 1×1s first.
+Each brick will be one of 12 sizes from the list in Appendix BRICK on page 3, and one of 28 colors from the palette in Appendix COLOR on page 4.

 In order to solve the module, the defuser must dismantle the structure while following three different sequences and an incrementer: